5jt/dyalog-cookbook/manuscript/16-Creating-SetUp.exe.md

 : Other programs to be run, either during installation or afterwards

 Tasks
-: Check boxes or radio buttons for the installation wizard's windows so that the user can decide whether those tasks should be performed
+: Checkboxes or radio buttons for the installation wizard's windows so that the user can decide whether those tasks should be performed

 Code
 : Defines programs (in a scripting language similar to Pascal) for doing more complex things